Adding Baseboard Heat to a Steam Boiler

 Using the DHW coil in the boiler

 Last but not least is the domestic hot water (DHW) coil in the boiler.
-While this is the cheapest of all heat exchanger styles it will work well as long as the pipe diameter of the coil is 3/4".
-There are two main down sides;
+While this is the cheapest of all heat exchanger styles, it will work well as long as the pipe diameter of the coil is 3/4".
+There are two main downsides:

-2. A (DHW coil in a steam boiler is seldom 100% submerged in the boiler water, so if the boiler is not steaming you will not get full water temperature to the radiation.
+2. A (DHW coil in a steam boiler is seldom 100% submerged in the boiler water, so if the boiler is not steaming, you will not get full water temperature to the radiation.

 IWH and Baseboard on the same level as the boiler

+This application would not require the use of a pressure relief valve on the heating loop.
+This would work for the water heater or the basement heat or both at the same time.
+It does not matter whether the heat is going upstairs or on the same level; it is essential to ensure that when you leave the boiler, the piping runs down near the floor and the circulator(s) are positioned below the outlet of the boiler.
 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.